-For now, you can solve this by setting bdr.standby\slot\names and bdr.standby\slots\min\confirmed so that there is always a fully active BDR node that is ahead of the subscriber-only nodes.
+For now, you can solve this by setting bdr.standby_slot_names and bdr.standby_slots_min_confirmed so that there is always a fully active BDR node that is ahead of the subscriber-only nodes.

 This might be improved in a future release.
-We might either allow subscriber-only nodes to be ahead in the replication and then use them as replication source for sync or simply provide ways to optionally remove the inconsistent subscriber-only nodes from the cluster when another fully joined node is parted.
+We might either allow subscriber-only nodes to be ahead in the replication and then use them as replication source for sync or simply provide ways to optionally remove the inconsistent joined node is parted.